girishgodage/WeatherApp/README.md

 This is a code repository for react Weather app.You can enter the City name and app will display current weather of the city.

+In this app, we're going to use React with service workers.

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server